 Screen Be Gone

-If you can't—or don't want to—add built-in TV storage to your bedroom walls, mount the TV to the inside of a nearby bench or console table instead.
+If you can't—or don't want to—add built-in TV storage to your bedroom walls, mount the TV to the inside of a nearby bench or console table, as did the blogger at Deuce Cities Henhouse.
 Pop open the lid when you want to watch TV from the comfort of your bed, then close it to transform your room back into a restful sanctuary.